Yvonne2401/cart-command-model-CQRS-demo/README.md

 | OrderCreated               | the order has been paid and created                                 |

 The goal is to map the incoming requests from REST endpoints into commands.
 In the Aggregate the commands will be handled in command handles in which the business logic is implemented

+This is an example of an Ecommerce checkout service.
+The aggregate is the Shopping(Cart) with the following events: